seia-soto/airi-sato/README.md

 The Discord automation application.

 > This is next project of [`scriptoned`](https://github.com/Seia-Soto/scriptoned) which rewrote with Eris.JS instead of Discord.JS.
-> If you're interested in base template, you should search for `base` branch which doesn't contains any command and assets excluding `ping`.

 ## Table of Contents